alexharri/website/posts/visuals-first.md

 ## Use multiple examples

 Earlier this year I made a fairly simple change which was to scale measurement labels down when they were too large to fit the line that they describing (and fully hiding them when too small).
-It produced useful results in an array of circumstances, so I created multiple picture to demonstrate:
+It produced useful results in an array of circumstances, so I created multiple pictures to demonstrate:

 <ImageCarousel
   width={600}